 I Think I May Have Received a Preference Payment.
 What are my Defence Options?

-- The creditor gave valuable consideration for the payment (i.e. the supply of goods and/or services, a loan, etc.);
+- provided something in return for the payment (e.g the supply of goods/services, a loan, etc);

 Time Limits for Recovering a Preference Payment